A list of all Undergraduate courses in Physics and Astronomy.

 Students discuss and perform the experiments which demonstrate and investigate the principles of twentieth century physics.
 Experimental topics include the photoelectric effect, the Franck-Hertz experiment, x-ray diffraction, solid state materials, nuclear spectroscopy, and holography.
 This course meets for 2 laboratory sessions and 1 lecture session each week.
 Prerequisite: Physics 60.

 Students study the properties of various circuit components and use them in scientific applications.
 Topics include linear DC and AC circuits, diodes, transistors, operational amplifiers, and photoelectronic devices.
 Meets for 2 laboratory sessions and 1 lecture session each week.
 Laboratory fee required.
 This course satisfies the Writing in the Disciplines requirement of the Core Curriculum.

 A laboratory course based on the attempt to model, simulate and interpret observational data derived from astronomical observations.
 Included are interpretations of stellar photographs and spectra, measurements of various stellar parameters and quantities that give rise to our understanding of stars as physical systems.
 Lab fee is required.

 196 Senior Essay (.25)

 Independent study of a topic beyond the common course content.
 Open only to majors in the spring term of their junior year or fall term of their senior year.
 The essay is evaluated by a committee consisting of the faculty supervisor and 2 other faculty chosen in consultation with the student.
-Permission of the chairperson is required.
+Permission of the department chair is required.

 197 Special Study